ngraveio/ur-registry/ur-packages/sign-request-response/README.md

 #### Stellar (XRP)

 A Stellar transaction is identified by bc-coin://ed25519/148.
-This information is shared in crypto-coin-identity UR type.
+This information is shared in coin-identity UR type.

 ```js
 // get the native transaction